zengularity/benji/s3/README.md

 **Jet lag:** A S3 client must be configured with the appropriate system time.
 Otherwise with S3, the `RequestTimeTooSkewed` error can occur.

     java.lang.IllegalStateException: Could not update the contents of the object [...].
 Response (403 / Forbidden): <?xml version="1.0" encoding="UTF-8"?><Error><Code>RequestTimeTooSkewed</Code></Error>

+**Versioning:** When using versioning with S3, you may obtain version id `"null"` (not `null`), this is the version assigned to objects on non-versioned buckets.
+See [Managing Objects in a Versioning-Enabled Bucket](https://docs.aws.amazon.com/AmazonS3/latest/dev/manage-objects-versioned-bucket.html) S3 documentation for more details.